laxminarsimha26/Team3-TaxPal-Personal-Finance-Tax-Estimator-for-Freelancers-/README.md

 Tax calendar and due-date information

-Detailed calculation for supported U.S. tax scenarios
+Detailed calculations for supported U.S. scenarios

 Simplified estimation for other supported countries